-Initially, 435 acres of land in Letcher County were dedicated on Sept.
-26, 1985, launching protection efforts for one of the most significant and beautiful natural areas in the state of Kentucky.
+Located in Letcher County, Bad Branch State Nature Preserve was dedicated on September 26, 1985, establishing and launching protection efforts for one of the most significant and beautiful natural areas in the state of Kentucky.
 The original 435 acres includes Bad Branch Gorge, a forested gorge with a 60-foot waterfall tumbling over sandstone cliffs on the south face of Pine Mountain.
 Subsequent acquisitions have expanded the preserve west into the Presley House Branch watershed, northeast into the upper reaches of the Bad Branch watershed and a small portion of the north face of Pine Mountain.

-Today, this 2,639-acre preserve protects the scenic beauty of the gorge and one of the largest concentrations of rare and uncommon species known in the state.
+Today, this 2,785 acre preserve protects the scenic beauty of the gorge and one of the largest concentrations of rare and uncommon species known in the state.
 The preserve also protects Kentucky’s only known nesting pair of common ravens (Corvus corax).
 Bad Branch has been designated a Kentucky Wild River.

 - Features - hemlock gorge, waterfall, high-quality stream, numerous rare species, trail along mountain crest